evanyui/MNIST-NeuralNetwork/README.md

 A simple neural network designed to train with MNIST csv datas to recognize handwritten numbers.
-MNIST data files are not included in repository since the files are too big Download training dataset here: https://pjreddie.com/media/files/mnist_train.csv Download  testing dataset (to evaluate performance, it has to be a different dataset): https://pjreddie.com/media/files/mnist_test.csv
-Put both files as the same directory as the python file
+MNIST data files are not included in repository since the files are too big Download training dataset here: https://pjreddie.com/media/files/mnist_train.csv Download  testing dataset here: https://pjreddie.com/media/files/mnist_test.csv (to evaluate performance, it has to be tested with a different dataset) Put both files as the same directory as the python file

 This neural network has 1 input layer, 1 hidden layer and a output layer